Probe: US Interior official used office for personal gain

 “When asked if moving the process along was a way to influence the EPA hiring process, Domenech said, ‘Well, when I think of influencing ...
 I guess you’re right.
 I was trying to influence the process to move along.
 That’s different than influencing the process to hire,'" the report said.

-Investigators for Inspector General Mark Greenblatt concluded Domenech's actions were specifically aimed at getting the family member hired, the report said.
+Investigators for Inspector General Mark Greenblatt concluded Domenech's actions were specifically aimed at getting his son-in-law hired, the report said.

-Interior Department officials did not immediately respond to telephone and email requests for a response to the findings.
-Domenech could not be reached for comment.
+No criminal violations were found, according to the report.
+Interior spokesman Nicholas Goodwin said Domenech was required to undergo additional ethics training as a result of the findings.
+No further action was taken and the matter is considered resolved, he said.

+“The underlying events regarding Mr. Domenech occurred in 2017 before the Department initiated an unprecedented effort to invest in building a culture of ethical compliance and dramatically expanding the Department of the Interior’s Ethics Office Program, which has resulted in tripling the number of career ethics officials within the Department,” Goodwin said.

-Domenech, who also served under former President George W. Bush, went through two rounds of ethics training when he first joined the Trump administration as a senior advisor to then-Interior Secretary Ryan Zinke in 2017, according to the investigation.
+Domenech, who worked in the Interior Department under former President George W. Bush, went through two rounds of ethics training when he first joined the Trump administration as a senior advisor to Zinke in 2017, according to the investigation.

 That training included specific admonitions against using his office “to endorse friends, relatives or persons with whom you are affiliated in a non-governmental capacity," the report said.